 What to do?

-The “business case for diversity” seems like the Holy Grail of wokeness.
-Immense efforts have been exerted to find it.
-But, just as in the case of the mythical Holy Grail, the existence of a “business case for diversity” is highly doubtful, in spite of the hype created by consulting companies like McKinsey and others.
-If it exists, the diversity-performance relationship might be non-linear, and thus much more complex than previously thought; it seems very much dependent on moderating factors; and, it might be dependent on the way diversity and performance are defined and measured.
-Stating that “diversity leads to better performance” is highly misleading.
+In spite of the immense efforts exerted to find a “business case for diversity”, its existence is highly doubtful.
+If it exists, the diversity-performance relationship might often be non-linear, and thus much more complex than previously thought; it is very much dependent on moderating factors; and, it might be dependent on the way diversity and performance are defined and measured.
+Stating that “diversity leads to better business performance” is highly misleading.
+Even some diversity advocates seem to be acknowledging this, and write articles such as this.

-Instead of focusing on “diversity”, for increased productivity and excellence one should strive to identify particular combinations of features in teams.
+In fact, the focus on any type of diversity might be ill-placed.
+Instead, for increased productivity and excellence one should strive to identify particular combinations of features in teams.
 For example, a high diversity of personality types in a team will lead to conflict if some of those personality types are incompatible.
 Striving blindly for “diversity” in such a case is not just irrelevant but detrimental for team performance.
 Instead, one should try to include compatible personality types in the team, even though this might decrease this type of diversity.
 Also, in some teams an imbalance of personality types might be needed: for example, it is possible that the most beneficial combination of personality types is which contains a small percentage of bold, creative “leader” types, while all the rest are less creative, less bold, but hard working types who are happy to implement creative ideas.

 Similar considerations should be taken for other types of diversity – e.g. age, gender or race – too.
 In some cases, increased performance and excellence might mean having no diversity at all.
 As an example, though both males and females are drafted into the Israeli army, there don’t seem to be any females serving in combat roles: there is zero gender diversity in such roles.
 This is amply demonstrated by the photos of Israeli soldiers fallen in the current conflict in Gaza and Lebanon, presented daily in Israeli newspapers (like The Times of Israel).
 With lives on the line, the Israeli army probably cares much less about “diversity” than about maximal efficiency.